arunrajudhay/RAG-Q-A-chatbot-using-GROQ-API/README.md

 * Document Loading & Processing: Load PDF documents from a directory, split them into manageable chunks, and prepare them for query answering.
 * Embedding & Vector Storage: Use Ollama Embeddings to convert documents into vectors, stored in an in-memory Chroma vector store.
 * Real-Time Q&A: Stream user queries to Groq's powerful LLM to generate answers based on the relevant context pulled from research papers.

+## Requirements
+To run this application locally, you need to have the following libraries:

+* streamlit
+* python-dotenv
+* groq
+* langchain-community
+* langchain
+* requests
+* PyPDF2
+* numpy